kd8lvt/oddrealmmodpatcher/README.md

     1) ORMP already adds in the vanilla data - start with a clean json file.

-    2) Removal of data is not supported, and probably never will be.
-If you absolutely must remove a value, replace it with `null`
+    2) Removal of data is not supported, and probably never will be due to how fast-json-patcher works.
+If you absolutely must remove a value, try to replace it with `null`